GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 ## Cleaning up

 Running the command below will destroy all resources with the exception of the Cloud KMS, Key Rings and Keys created by this deployment.
 Futher deployments will create a new key ring and keys for use by the cluster.
 This is due to a feature in Cloud KMS requiring a [24 hour scheduled deletion of keys](https://cloud.google.com/kms/docs/faq#cannot_delete).
-It is recommended to manually schedule the deletion of key rings and keys created while testing this deployment.
+Because of this, it is recommended to manually schedule the deletion of key rings and keys created while testing this deployment.

 ```shell
 make destroy CLUSTER=<private|public>